eliranwong/Precious-Bible-Promises/README.md

 KJV is the bible version used in the original compilation.

-This repository will compile with several other bible versions:
+In addition to the original compilation, this repository will make available compilations with several other bible versions:

 * New English Translation (2nd Edition) [upcoming!]
 * Web English Translation [upcoming!]